Last updated on February 25th, 2023 at 12:10 pm

 That is essentially what dropshipping in Kenya is.

 You are literally the middleman and you just take the money of the customer and you just get it from the supplier at a cheaper rate.

 Now, that is what GymShark did when they were starting.

-They had their e-commerce store and they would put a bunch of designs of t-shirts and supplements on their store until they would actually find products that sell.
+They had their e-commerce store and would put a bunch of designs of t-shirts and supplements on their store until they found products that sell.

 The moment they were able to find products that sell well, they are like oh wow, we are getting all these colors and all these sizes and all of these, that is what we are going to order in bulk from China.

 And then they just start dropshipping the products.

 They just did this to get market research because it is the most cost-effective.

 You know, a way to figure out just what people are buying.